elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, when passing an object as an argument, it's passed by reference, meaning the function receives a reference to the original object, not a copy.
-This means that changes to the object will persist outside of the function.<br /><br />
+This means that changes to the object will persist outside of the function.
   </div>
   </div>
 </details>